 - For the walnuts

 - In a saucepan, melt the sugar.
 Add nuts and cinnamon and mix well with sugar until coated.
+Optional, add a bit of coconut oil.
 Pour the caramelized nuts onto a paper towel and allow to cool slightly.

 - Arrange oranges, fennel, and avocado in a bowl, sprinkle with walnuts, fennel-green and if necessary further dill.
 Serve with the walnuts.